 It is important to acknowledge the work of others in your assignments or research.
 You do this by citing (or referencing).

 Citing shows the reader the quality of resources you used to build and support your arguments.
 It provides a way for the reader to locate the resources you referred to.
 Citing also clearly shows the reader how and where you’ve drawn on other people’s words, ideas and research.
 Clearly citing your resources helps avoid plagiarism.

-The library produces guides on each of the Bond supported styles.
+And finally, the library produces guides on each of the Bond supported styles.
 These guides go through the rules for things like in-text citations and quotations, how to cite different types of resources in your reference list or bibliography, and how to format your reference list/bibliography.
-The primary citation style used for law at Bond is the Australian Guide to legal Citation, commonly referred to as the AGLC.
-Check out our Australian Guide to legal Citation library research guide.

-When you find a resource, it's a good idea to keep it somewhere so that you can refer to it again if needed.
-If you use a reference management tool such as Zotero, Mendeley, RefWorks or EndNote, not only can you save the citation, but you can add a PDF document of an article, or a web link directly to the resource.
+If you find a good resource, it's a good idea to keep it somewhere so that you can refer to it again if needed.
+If you use a reference management tool such as Mendeley or RefWorks, not only can you save the citation, but you can add a PDF document of an article, or a web link directly to the resource.
 You can also save resources in Library Search by using the pin button.
 'Pinning' a resource adds it to your 'My Collection', so that you can go back and access the resource if required.
-Particularly useful for last-minute reference quote checking!
+Particularly useful for last minute reference quote checking!

 In the spirit of reconciliation, Bond University acknowledges the Kombumerri people, the traditional Owners and Custodians of the land on which the university now stands.
 We pay respect to Elders past, present and emerging.
 Read more

 CRICOS Provider Code 00017B | TEQSA Provider ID PRV12072